Transition Network Analysis: A Novel Framework for Modeling, Visualizing, and Identifying the Temporal Patterns of Learners and Learning Processes: Results

 \subsection{Subtraction plots: High achievers vs. Low achievers}

 Similarly to ENA, TNA enables the creation of subtraction plots to compare transition processes between different groups (RQ1-IV).
 In Fig. \ref{fig:subtraction}, we see that \textbf{high-performing students} were more likely to transition from synthesizing information to building shared understanding (\emph{synthesis-understanding}, t.p.=+0.22), while building shared understanding transitioned to further explorations (\emph{understanding-exploring}, t.p.=+0.24) than low-performing students.
-At the same time, \textbf{high-performing students} were less likely to transition from synthesizing information to changing their strategy to problem solving (\emph{synthesis-adaptation}, t.p.=-0.11) or to jump to further exploration (\emph{synthesis-exploring}, t.p.=-0.09) than low-performing students.
+At the same time, \textbf{high-performing students} were less likely to transition from synthesizing information to changing their strategy to problem-solving (\emph{synthesis-adaptation}, t.p.=-0.11) or to jump to further exploration (\emph{synthesis-exploring}, t.p.=-0.09) than low-performing students.
 In comparison to \textbf{low-performing students}, \emph{co-regulation} was less likely to be followed by \emph{exploring} (t.p.=0.12) and \emph{understanding} was less likely to lead to \emph{planning} (t.p.=-0.09) in high-performing students.
-While raw subtraction gives an idea about differences, it may not be enough to draw conclusions.
-TNA has a robust method for comparison using permutation – not discussed in this paper- which offers a significance (p-value) for each edge.